Aspirisha/GeoMushroom/README.md

 * Copy file config_template.yaml and paste obtained token under `vk_token` key
 * Prepare data sinks:
   - If you want to store results in firebase, create firebase db.
-  - For postgres sink, to initialize database you can use `initdb.sql` from the root directory
+  - For postgres sink, to initialize database you can use `initdb.sql` from the root directory: `psql -a -f initdb.sql`
+    * Note however, that postgres sink is not yet ready to be used on client side :)
 * Setup data sinks configuration in previously copied `config.yaml`
 * Perform data retrivement from vk by calling `./scrapper.py`

 ### How to use client
+* To build client js code
+  - Install npm and necessary packages
+  - Run `tsc --outFile ../../docs/geomushroom.js geomushroom.ts` from `src/client` directory
-1. If you want to use own server, you need to change ip hardcoded in docs/geomushroom.js to the one belonging to your server.
+* If you want to use own server, you need to change ip hardcoded in docs/geomushroom.js to the one belonging to your server.
-2. Open docs/geomushroom.html.
+* Open docs/geomushroom.html.
 This is the user interface to control scrapper.

 P.S. detected mushrooms can be poisonous.
 Use at your own risk.